 COVID-19, a new and highly contagious coronavirus with significant respiratory symptoms, was labeled a pandemic by the World Health Organization on March 11, 2020.
 As of the end of March, the United States has surpassed every country in the number of confirmed COVID-19 cases.
 This pandemic and the response to it are constantly evolving.
 In order to stop the spread, please STAY HOME and follow the CDC guidelines to prevent getting sick.

-After closing to the public in March, most Broome County facilities are closed to the public on Monday, June 22, 2020.
-Find out how to access County services from home.
+After closing to the public in March, most Broome County facilities will reopen to the public on Monday, June 22, 2020.
+Find out how to access County services here.

 For information on New York State's COVID-19 Travel Advisory click here.

 If you have concerns regarding violations of state orders file a report with New York State here.

 - Get Tested